whamcloud/Online-Help/docs/Install_Guide/ig_ch_16_appC_backup_recovery.md

 1. Reboot.

-2. When the system has completed booting, verify that the server is running the Intel® EE Lustre\* software Linux kernel, and that LNET is properly configured.
+2. When the system has completed booting, verify that the server is running the Manager for Lustre\* software Linux kernel, and that LNET is properly configured.
 For example:

 \[root@ee-mds1 \~\]\# uname -r